Thyroid Cancer Pathology

 Before treatment begins, it’s important to make sure your disease has been diagnosed accurately to ensure that the treatment options you’re offered are right for that specific disease.
 It can be especially challenging to tell the difference between malignant (cancerous) or benign (non-cancerous) follicular thyroid tumors, but the treatments are usually very different.

 Because our pathologists specialize in cancer, they are highly skilled in identifying rare cancers that other pathologists may never see even once in their careers.
 The information provided by the Pathology team is critical to designing the treatment plan that’s best for you.

-William Cance, MD, Surgeon-in-Chief and Chair of the Department of Surgical Oncology, is leading a team of Roswell Park researchers who are studying focal adhesion kinase (FAK), a protein that helps control normal cell activity.
+William Cance, MD, FACS, Surgeon-in-Chief and Chair of the Department of Surgical Oncology, is leading a team of Roswell Park researchers who are studying focal adhesion kinase (FAK), a protein that helps control normal cell activity.
 When too much FAK is produced, normal processes spin out of control and some types of cancer can develop as a result.